rabbitmq/rabbitmq-website/docs/support-for-oss-rabbitmq.md

 limitations under the License.
 -->

+# Support Available for Open Source RabbitMQ

-# VMware Provides Support
+## VMware Provides Support
 VMware provides <a href="https://tanzu.vmware.com/rabbitmq/oss">support for open source RabbitMQ</a>, available for a subscription fee.

-# Other Technical Support and/or Cloud Hosting of Open Source RabbitMQ
+## Other Technical Support and/or Cloud Hosting of Open Source RabbitMQ

 The following companies provide technical support and/or cloud hosting of open source RabbitMQ: